Fiserv/tenant-onboarding/README.md

    - Fill out tenant.json and product-layout.yaml file.
 7. Generate the necessary DB snippets needed (-d)  -- Tania
 8. (delete coming later...) -- Tania
-9. (integrate with Gitlab to commit DB changes) -- Tania
+9. (integrate with GitLab to commit DB changes) -- Tania

 ## How to build

-1. checkout the repo
+1. Clone/checkout the repo
-2. in the repo `cargo build`
+2. From the cloned directory run: `cargo build`

 ## How to use